 AVT:I’m a 25-year-old African American, Christian male, born in Camden, NJ.
-I’ve traveled around the world for most of my childhood, Panama and Germany, and ended up in Brooklyn, NY for the end of middle school and all of high school, so you could say I was raised in Brooklyn.
+I’ve traveled around the world for most of my childhood, Panama, and Germany, and ended up in Brooklyn, NY for the end of middle school and all of high school, so you could say I was raised in Brooklyn.

 AHE:What factors lead to your enlistment in the Air Force?

 AVT:I joined the AFR for a couple of reasons; as I previously stated, I have traveled around the world, [which] was made possible by my father being a part of the World’s Greatest Air Force.
-He was the biggest influence for me to take this path; he always took care of home and made sure that all was right.
+He was the biggest influence for me to take this path; he always took care of the home and made sure that all was right.
 I also did research and discovered the benefits that the Air Force has to offer.
-I love education, and if they will help me better myself, I’m all for it.
+I love education, and if it will help me better myself, I’m all for it.
 Most important was the fact that I wanted to change my life.
 I was trying to reach a higher level but just traveling down the same valley.
 I just needed to elevate myself and serving my county was the way to go.
 I knew that the path would be difficult but I wanted the opportunity to show myself and all those watching me that if you put your mind to it, you can do whatever you want to in life, no matter what comes your way.

 AHE:How did your family and friends react when you told them you were enlisting?
 Was your sexual preference ever a topic in this discussion?
 If so, how so?